haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

     </div>
 </div>

 VST has a noticeably narrower measurement range, indicating higher precision.
-Atago and Difluid are slightly less precise but still significantly exceed their advertised precision (Difluid 0.03%, Atago 0.15%).
+Atago and Difluids are slightly less precise but still significantly exceed their advertised precision with standard deviations about 0.01%.
+(Difluid 0.03%, Atago 0.15%).

 #### Discussion

 I did not expect such precise data.
-Even Difluid #2, with the largest measurement range, had a full range (max minus min) of only 0.04%, which is surprisingly small.
+Even Difluid #2, with the largest measurement range, had a full range (maximum minus minimum) of only 0.04%, which is surprisingly small.
 This demonstrates that the standard sampling, cooling, and measurement process introduced in this article can help obtain very precise measurements.

 Most interesting to me is the stable relationship between the refractometers.
 I repeated the experiment and plotted the data in Figures 5 and 6, and we can still observe a similar trend: Atago > VST > Difluid #1 > Difluid #2 > Difluid #3.